Cambridge

 Getting around

-Once you’re in Cambridge, the best way to explore is on foot, although there are a wealth of reliable public transport options too.
+Once you’re in Cambridge, the best way to explore is on foot, although there is a wealth of reliable public transport options too.
 If you decided to see the spectacular Ely Cathedral, trains north from Cambridge to Ely take 15-20 minutes.
 For an alternative way to see the iconic university and its striking architecture, hop aboard a hire punt along the River Cam, choose a chauffeured tour or try your hand at punting.

 By bus